No. 24 Badgers clinch share of Big 10 title, beat Indiana

-Meanwhile, the Hoosiers (19-12, 9-11) lost for the third in four games — and this was one that got away.
-Indiana broke a 34-34 second-half tie with a 13-5 run and still appeared to be in control after taking a 51-44 lead at the 6:52 mark.
+BLOOMINGTON, Ind.
+(AP)Nate Reuvers scored 17 points and No. 24 Wisconsin held Indiana to just one basket over the final 10 minutes, rallying for a 60-56 victory Saturday and clinching at least a share of the Big Ten regular-season title.

+Micah Potter added 14 points and 11 rebounds for Wisconsin (21-10, 14-6), which has won eight straight.
+Now the Badgers must wait until Sunday to see if No. 9 Maryland and No. 15 Michigan State remain tied atop the conference standings.

-Instead, the Badgers scored 12 straight, forced 12 straight errant shots and never trailed after Davison’s 3.
-Devonte Green scored all 16 of his points in the first half to lead the Hoosiers.
+Devonte Green scored all 16 of his points in the first half to lead Indiana (19-12, 9-11), which has lost three of four.

-“They did a great job of being able to claw and hang, and then I thought their front court really finished us off,” Indiana coach Archie Miller said.
+Indiana appeared to be in control when it went on a 13-5 run to take a 47-39 lead with 8:52 left in the game.

+But Wisconsin fought back, scoring 12 straight points.
+The Badgers tied the score on Potter’s three-point play before taking the lead for good on Brad Davison’s 3-pointer with 4:05 to go.

 BIG PICTURE